getify/Functional-Light-JS/manuscript/ch8.md

 ![Recursive function call stack frames](images/fig15.png)

+I> ## Note
+I>
-**Note:** If these functions didn't call each other, but were just called sequentially -- like `baz(); bar(); foo();`, where each one finishes before the next one starts -- the  frames won't stack up; each function call finishes and removes its frame from the stack before the next one is added.
+I> If these functions didn't call each other, but were just called sequentially -- like `baz(); bar(); foo();`, where each one finishes before the next one starts -- the  frames won't stack up; each function call finishes and removes its frame from the stack before the next one is added.

 OK, so a little bit of memory is needed for each function call.
 No big deal under most normal program conditions, right?
 But it quickly becomes a big deal once you introduce recursion.
 While you'd almost certainly never manually stack thousands (or even hundreds!) of calls of different functions together in one call stack, you'll easily see tens of thousands or more recursive calls stack up.